carlos-e-vieira/carlos-e-vieira/README.md

 Full Stack Web Developer
 ------------------------

-I'm a 40 years old developer and hacking since I was 24.
+I'm a 40 year old developer and I've been coding since I was 24 years old.
 I love to code and figure it out how to solve deep problems using high-edge tech.
 My main focus are front and back-end development.

 I work at Inova Factory - Soluções Web (https://www.inovafactory.com.br/), a company focused on developing web, mobile and desktop applications.